fish-shell/fish-shell/doc_src/cmds/bind.rst

     search the history for the next matching argument

 ``history-last-token-search-backward``
-    search the history for the last argument of the previous command
+    search the history for the previous matching last argument

 ``history-last-token-search-forward``
-    search the history for the last argument of the next command
+    search the history for the next matching last argument

 ``forward-jump`` and ``backward-jump``
     read another character and jump to its next occurrence after/before the cursor